MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2019/12/devtools.md

 Want to learn how to make your web page accessible to all of your users?
 Download the [Accessibility Insights][AccessibilityInsights] and [webhint][WebhintBrowserExtension] extensions for Microsoft Edge to get started.

-If you use screen readers or the keyboard to navigate around the DevTools, send your feedback by [tweeting][PostTweetEdgeDevTools] at us orchoosing the [Send Feedback](#getting-in-touch-with-microsoft-edge-devtools-team) icon!
+If you use screen readers or the keyboard to navigate around the DevTools, send your feedback by [tweeting][PostTweetEdgeDevTools] at us or selecting the [Send Feedback][Contact] icon!

 Chromium issue [#963183][CR963183]